Information:

 Remember that sometimes a legal professional is already appointed in the will to act as the representative.
 They will then be the executor for the person who has died.
 You should first check the will to understand your circumstances.

-You can now move on to step 2 to find out what happens to the accounts the person held, including:
+Once there are done, you can now move on to step 2.
+This will tell you what happens to the accounts the person held, including:

 • current accounts